Trump erases the fusion of Japanese with Us Steel - ExBulletin

 Trump erases the fusion of Japanese with Us Steel

-Friday, President Donald Trump erased the merger of US Steel and Nippon Steel, after the previous previous offer of the subsidiary to acquire his American rival was blocked for national security land.
+Friday, President Donald Trump erased the merger of US Steel and Nippon Steel, after the previous offer of Japanese childbirth to acquire his American rival was blocked for national security land.

-The United States headquarters will remain in Pittsburgh and most of the investment will take place over the next 14 months, said the president.
-US Steel shares have jumped more than 20% to end $ 52.01 per share after Trumps' announcement.
+The US Steel headquarters will remain in Pittsburgh and most of the investment will take place over the next 14 months, said the president.
+US Steel shares have jumped more than 20% to end $ 52.01 per share after Trump's announcement.

-Pennsylvania Governor Josh Shapiro applauded the agreement, saying that he was working with local, state and federal leaders “to put pressure on the best agreement to keep us at the Pittsburgh headquarters, protect union jobs and secure the future of steel in western Pennsylvania”.

-In his own declaration, Lieutenant-Governor Austin Davis called the “promising” announcement, but added: “I want to make sure that all the people involved in the agreement is their end of negotiation.
-I can't wait to see the investments promised to become a reality and that the workers receive everything they fought.”

 President Joe Biden prevented Japanese Steel from the purchase of American steel for $ 14.9 billion in January, citing national security problems.
 Biden said at the time that acquisition would create a risk to provide essential channels for the United States

-Trump, however, ordered a new examination of the acquisition proposed in April, leading the United States foreign investment committee to determine whether additional measures in this case may be appropriate.
+Trump, however, ordered a new revision of the acquisition proposed in April, leading the United States foreign investment committee to determine “if additional action in matters may be appropriate”.

 Trump said he would hold a rally at Us Steel in Pittsburgh on May 30.